-To maintain academic and professional standards during SCPEs, students must adhere to the following expectations.
+To maintain academic and professional standards during Supervised Clinical Practice Experiences (SCPEs), students must adhere to the following directives.
 Failure to comply with any directive will result in a 50% deduction from the associated assignment or evaluation grade.

 - 1. Banking of hours is not permitted.
 Students may not accumulate extra hours in anticipation of future absences during the same rotation. - 2.
 Pre-logging of hours is prohibited.
 Students may not record hours in advance. - 3.
 Daily logging is required.
 Rotation hours and patient encounters must be logged each day. - 4.
-Patient logs must be submitted within three (3) days of each patient encounter. - 5.
-All logging (rotation hours and patient encounters) must be completed in MedHub by 8:00 AM on Call Back Day. - 6.
+Patient logs must be submitted within three (3) calendar days of each patient encounter. - All logging (rotation hours and patient encounters) must be completed in MedHub by 8:00 AM on Call Back Day. - 6.
 Student Evaluation of Site and Preceptor must be submitted via MedHub by 8:00 AM on Call Back Day. - 7.
-Rotation assignments (except for electives) must be submitted to the Director of Clinical Education and the designated program administrative representative by 8:00 AM on Call Back Day. - 8.
+Rotation assignments (excluding electives) must be submitted to the Director of Clinical Education by 8:00 AM on Call Back Day. - 8.
 Work hour schedules for each rotation must be submitted to the Director of Clinical Education by 8:00 PM on the first Tuesday of each rotation. - 9.
-Falsification of any documentation (e.g., hours, patient logs, procedure/technical skills) is a serious professionalism violation and will result in disciplinary action, including referral to the Student Progress Committee (SPC). - 10.
+Falsification of any documentation (including but not limited to hours, patient logs, or procedural/technical skill entries) is a serious violation.
+It will result in disciplinary action, including referral to the Student Progress Committee (SPC) and may be grounds for dismissal from the program. - 10.
 Call Back Day attendance is mandatory for the full day.
-Students are not permitted to leave early for travel or other personal plans.
+Students are not permitted to leave early for travel or other personal obligations.
 All scheduling must be planned around Call Back Day.